FBI joins investigation into North Carolina power outage caused by 'intentional' attacks on substations | News Channel 3-12

 In addition to the FBI, the North Carolina State Bureau of Investigation has joined the investigation, officials said.

-More than 33,000 customers were still in the dark across the county Sunday evening, the Duke Energy outage map showed.
-For some, the outage may stretch into Thursday, officials said, upending life for tens of thousands.

-All schools in the county will be closed Monday and authorities have opened a shelter running on a generator.
+All schools in the county are closed Monday and authorities have opened a shelter running on a generator.

 Traffic lights are also out, and while a few stores with generators were able to open their doors, several businesses and churches in Moore County were closed Sunday, CNN affiliate WRAL reported.